radioarcane/darkcastlefest/src/content/performers/sombre-arcane.md

    facebook: "https://www.facebook.com/sombrearcane"
    instagram: "https://www.instagram.com/sombre_arcane"
 description: "Sombre Arcane is a theatrical Dungeon Synth / Fantasy Ambient band that mixes medieval folk instruments with synthesizer music.
 Bringing dungeon synth out of the basement and onto the stage since 2017."
+seoDescription: "Embark on a mystical journey with Sombre Arcane at Dark Castle Fest 2024.
+This theatrical Dungeon Synth/Fantasy Ambient band has been enchanting audiences since 2017, seamlessly blending medieval folk instruments with synthesizer music.
+Sombre Arcane takes dungeon synth out of the basement and onto the stage, offering a captivating experience.
+Whether you're seeking a soundtrack for your next Dungeons & Dragons campaign or Warhammer Fantasy Battle, Sombre Arcane has you covered."
 ref: "https://musicbrainz.org/artist/088d6ed3-73cb-4de4-9f0a-7697455f1e7e"
 ---